-According to the definiteness restriction, it is not possible to have a quantificational noun phrase or a definite one in the pivot position of the sentence in (19a): \Il y l'homme à la porte, \Hay el hombre en la puerta.
+According to the definiteness restriction, it is not possible to have a quantificational noun phrase or a definite one in the pivot position of the sentence in (16a): \Il y l'homme à la porte, \Hay el hombre en la puerta.
 Now, if we try to translate these sentences to Basque (in the area where the locative existential is used), the result is the following:

-(20) a.
-Atean gizon bat dago. door-D-at man one be.egon.sg 'There is a man at the door'
+- (17)a.
+Atean gizon bat dago. door-D-at man one be.egon.sg 'There is a man at the door' - b.
+Gizona atean dago. man-D.sg door-D-at be.egon.sg 'The man is at the door'

-True that it is possible to have a definite noun phrase like gizona 'lit. man-D.sg' in a construction such as (20a), as in (21).
+It is true that it is possible to have a definite noun phrase like gizona 'lit. man-D.sg' in a construction such as (17a), as in (18).
 But in this case, the element that expresses location, i.e. the coda, needs to be topicalized and a comma is necessary between the coda and the pivot.
 Apparently, this blocks the existential interpretation of the sentence.

-(21) Atean, gizona dago. door-D-at man-D.sg be.egon.sg 'At the door, there is the man'
+(18)Atean, gizona dago. door-D-at man-D.sg be.egon.sg 'At the door, there is the man'

-In the Basque area where the ba- existential sentences are used (the first existential constructions we described), the behavior that we obtain parallels the one in French or Spanish.
-Definites are not allowed in existential sentences and the sentences in (19) are translated as follows:
+In the Basque area where the ba- existential sentences are used, the behavior that we obtain parallels the one in French or Spanish.
+Definites are not allowed in existential sentences and the sentences in (16) are translated as follows:

-(22) a.
-Bada gizon bat atean.

-yes-is man one door-D-at

-'There is a man at the door.'

-b.
-Gizona atean da.

-man-D.sg door-D-at be.izan.sg

-'The man is at the door'

-c. \Bada gizona atean.

-yes-is man-D.sg door-D-at
+- (19)a.
+Bada gizon bat atean. yes-is man one door-D-at 'There is a man at the door.' - da. b.
+Gizona atean man-D.sg door-D-at be.izan.sg 'The man is at the door' - c. \Bada gizona atean. yes-is man-D.sg door-D-at